jonathonadams/ng-node/README.md

 ## Example

-For an example of using these builders in a code sharing monorepo that includes a frontend written in Angular and a backend written in [Koa](https://koajs.com/) that includes [GraphQL](https://graphql.org/), please see ...
+For an example of using these builders in a code sharing monorepo that includes a frontend written in Angular and a backend written in [Koa](https://koajs.com/) that includes [GraphQL](https://graphql.org/), please see [zero-to-production.dev](https://zero-to-production.dev)

-TODO Link to project when deployed

 ## Versioning